How to set up Google Flight alerts — A must for savvy travelers

 If you’ve found a cheap ticket through Google Flight alerts and are ready to buy, remember to use a credit card that earns bonus miles or points for airfare purchases, like:

-- Chase Sapphire Preferred Card: Earn 2X Chase Ultimate Rewards points per $1 spent on travel (including airfare)
+- Chase Sapphire Preferred® Card: Earn 2x Chase Ultimate Rewards points per dollar spent on travel (including airfare)

-- Ink Business Preferred Credit Card: Earn 3X Chase Ultimate Rewards points per $1 spent on travel (including airfare) up to a maximum of $150,000 in purchases per account anniversary year (combined with shipping purchases, internet, cable and phone services, advertising purchases made with social media sites, and search engines)
+- Ink Business Preferred Credit Card: Earn 3x Chase Ultimate Rewards points per dollar spent on travel (including airfare) up to a maximum of $150,000 in purchases per account anniversary year (combined with shipping purchases, internet, cable and phone services, advertising purchases made with social media sites, and search engines)

-- The Platinum Card® from American Express: Earn 5X AMEX Membership Rewards points for flights booked directly with airlines or American Express Travel.
+- The Platinum Card® from American Express: Earn 5x Amex Membership Rewards points for flights booked directly with airlines or American Express Travel.
 Starting Jan.
 1, 2021, earn 5x points on up to $500,000 on these purchases per calendar year.

 Google Flight alerts can track airfare trends to help you decide the best time to purchase airfare.
 Google will email you when your flight price will likely increase, and notify you right before it predicts an increase.

 The tool is great, but airfare prices can swing frequently.
 I’d like to be able to set a certain dollar amount on my Google Flights email alerts, so I won’t get an alert unless the price change is over that amount.
 That way Google won’t blow up my inbox with fare changes.

 Do you use Google Flight alerts or a similar tool?
 Let us know if it’s saved you money!

 If you want to stay on top of other miles & points tricks like this one, be sure to subscribe to our newsletter!